cortex-lab/Rigbox/README.md

 ----------
 # Rigbox

-Rigbox is a (mostly) object-oriented MATLAB software package for designing and controlling neurophysiological behavioural experiments (principally, the [steering wheel setup](https://www.ucl.ac.uk/cortexlab/tools/wheel) which [we](https://www.ucl.ac.uk/cortexlab) developed to probe mouse behaviour).
-Rigbox requires two machines, one for stimulus presentation ('the stimulus server') and another for controlling and monitoring the experiment ('mc').
+Rigbox is a a high-performance, open-source software toolbox for managing behavioral neuroscience experiments.
+Initially developed to probe mouse behavior for the [Steering Wheel Setup](https://www.ucl.ac.uk/cortexlab/tools/wheel), Rigbox is under active, test-driven development to encompass a variety of experimental paradigms across behavioral neuroscience.
+Rigbox simplifies hardware/software interfacing, synchronizes data streams from multiple sources, manages experimental data via communication with a remote database, and creates an environment where experimental parameters can be easily monitored and manipulated.
+Rigbox’s object-oriented paradigm facilitates a modular approach to designing experiments.
+Rigbox requires two machines, one for stimulus presentation ('the stimulus computer' or 'sc') and another for controlling and monitoring the experiment ('the master computer' or 'mc').

 ## Getting Started